 Mentally Ill and Firearms - There's Already a Law for That

 Certain Members of Congress have been pushing for "new" gun control laws for years that will "keep guns out of the hands of the mentally ill."
-That's why many people will look surprised when you tell them that there's already a law that does that: 18 USC 922.
-If someone has been adjudicated as mentally ill, it's unlawful for them to own a firearm or ammunition.
-It's also illegal for them to sell them a gun.
-They are put in the NICS system after their due process rights have been observed and the courts and doctors determine that they are, in fact, a danger to themselves or others.
+That's why many people will look at that as a surprise when you tell them that there's already a law that does that: 18 USC 922.
+If someone has been depicted as mentally ill, it's unlawful for them to own a firearm or ammunition.
+It's also illegal for those to sell them a gun.
+They will be put in the NICS system after their due process rights are observed and the courts and doctors determine that they are, in fact, a danger to themselves or others.
 It's not a perfect system, but it does recognize the rights of the individual and observe due process.
 This is why gun-grabbers hate the law so much and want to "fix" it.

 Victor Welshans - His Rights Were Violated

 Victor Welshans was never profiled as mentally ill.
 He remained in the Army Reserves and went to war for his country for two years after he was hospitalized.
 Although, He's never been convicted of a crime.
 It looks like the state of New Jersey may have somehow obtained his private medical records and submitted his name to the NICS out of an abundance of anti-gun caution.
 It appears as though, his medical privacy rights and his Second Amendment rights have been violated by overzealous state officials.

 Lastly, this raises questions for people who have received treatment for non-violent mental health issues.
 For example, can you end up in the NICS without your knowledge for seeing a marriage counselor?
 How many more states are violating individuals' private medical rights to have them placed in the NICS?

 Hopefully a gun-rights attorney will go to bat for Victor Welshans to help him restore his gun rights -- and to get some answers to some of these questions for us.